 Ticks on Cats

 Ticks are a type of parasite that can feed off of any living creature.
 They are usually small, spider-like creatures that have a pebble-shaped body that fills up and gets bigger from consuming blood from its chosen host.
-To survive, they will climb from host to host and drop off once sufficiently full.
+Ticks on cats will survive by climbing from host to host and drop off once sufficiently full.

 There are two types of ticks: soft and hard ticks.
 Soft ticks have a pear-shaped outline and have a leathery appearance.
 Typically, the feed for shorter amounts of time, similar to a flea or bedbug.
 Hard ticks are larger and have the tell-tale pebble-shaped back.
 If unfound, they can feed for much longer periods of time and are most commonly found on cats, rabbits and hedgehogs.